Grateful for Exceptional Customer Services

 There are people we usually take for granted because they do whatever they do for us so well.
 We believe that just because they're doing what they are paid to do, we don't owe them our thankfulness.

 I've got a few friends who have called me at the end of their shift, distressed about the kind of treatment they get from patients.
-Nurses, for example, have it tough.
-It's incredible how some people seek to be treated well from the very people they're not willing to treat with respect.
-Given a choice, some people wouldn't want to work with clients who only think about what they want, not the other person who is delivering the service.
+Nurses have it tough.
+It's incredible how some people seek to be treated well by the very people they're unwilling to treat with respect.
+Given a choice, some people wouldn't want to work with clients who only think about what they want, not the other person delivering the service.

 Today, I am taking a moment to be thankful for the people who have made my experiences pleasant.
 I'm usually fortunate and seek to treat whoever is serving me with respect.
 I've had longer than usual chats with call centre staff.
 I remember the other time when I called Vodafone, and my call was answered in Egypt.
 The lady on the other side mentioned that it was her last week with the company.
 I don't even remember what I said except to give her words of encouragement as she prepared for pastures anew.